scality/cloudserver/docs/DOCKER.rst

 Running as an unprivileged user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-S3 Server runs as root by default.
+Zenko CloudServer runs as root by default.

 You can change that by modifing the dockerfile and specifying a user
 before the entrypoint.

 The user needs to exist within the container, and own the folder
-**/usr/src/app** for Scality S3 Server to run properly.
+**/usr/src/app** for Scality Zenko CloudServer to run properly.

 For instance, you can modify these lines in the dockerfile: